 My SEOMoz review is a little more than your average review and comes at reader request (Hi Christopher this one’s for you!).

-I’m going to take you through the full suite of tools they offer with my own blog as a detailed case study over my shoulder.
+I’m going to take you through the full suite of SEOMoz tools with my own blog as a detailed case study over my shoulder.

 SEOMoz provides a great suite of tools to monitor your SEO & social campaigns.

 With Moz Pro you can track rankings, monitor for onsite issues, improve your onsite SEO, monitor social growth, see exactly how traffic is performing, benchmark against your competitor, steal their best backlinks and much more!

 - A full tour of the backend of Moz Pro over my shoulder with my blog

 - How to use the Moz software to improve the rankings of your websites

 - How to identify SEO problems & watch me fix hundreds of them in seconds